SceneAK/gonzsale-kartul/docs/backend_doc.md

 - The normal checkAuthToken returns the ID or an error.
 Used for Logins and such
 ### User
 **- Not expicit, but userServices returns signed tokens upon signin/singup.
 Other services expect this token decoded in req.decodedAuthToken by the verify() middleware**
-- Schema's regex allows passwords and names to have chinese japanese characters, why the heck not?
+- Schema's regex allows passwords and names to have chinese japanese characters, cause why the heck not?
 ### Store
 - As per the schema, storeData expects name, description, bankAccount, bankName.
 Files expects imageFile, qrImageFile.